A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Discussion

 \section{Discussion}

-We discuss the several issues and implications found while investigating existing studies.
-In Section \ref{sec:summaryandconsideration}, we begin with summary of classification results.
-In Section \ref{sec:comparativeanalysis}, we further discussed what data types and research purposes were used in each surveyed studies according to types of included papers (IP).
-In Section \ref{sec:description}, we discuss the cases where it was difficult to grasp the smartphone data terms described by each study.
-In Section \ref{sec:practicalissues}, the differences due to changes in API policy are then discussed.
-In Section \ref{sec:privacy}, we deal with the privacy and security issues in terms of data collection.
-In Section \ref{sec:limitation}, we discuss limitations and future research through this review.
-According to these issues, we intend to contribute to the vitalization of research using Android APIs to collect mobile context data by providing researchers with a review of the research up to now in this field and guidelines through it.
+Several issues and implications found while investigating existing studies are discussed in this section.
+In Section \ref{sec:summaryandconsideration}, a summary of categorization results is presented.
+In Section \ref{sec:description}, the difficult cases to identify the smartphone data terms are summarized.
+In Section \ref{sec:APIhistory}, the impact of changes via the API version on research is reported, and the differences due to changes in API policy are discussed.
+In Section \ref{sec:privacy}, privacy issues that may arise in terms of data collection in mobile usage and sensor data-driven analytics research are analyzed.
+In Section \ref{sec:quality}, factors and solutions to data quality degradation occurring in mobile usage and sensor data-driven research are briefly reviewed.
+In Section \ref{sec:limitation}, limitations and future research through this review are discussed.